-Unfortunately, this won’t always be an option with every baby.
+Unfortunately, this won’t always be an option for every baby.
 But here’s a trick worth trying.
 Consistent with a breastfed rhythm, encourage frequent pauses while baby drinks from the bottle (remember what we said about rushing?) to mimic the breastfeeding mom’s let-down patterns.
-This discourages baby bottle guzzling, and can help to mitigate nipple confusion and/or preference.
+This discourages baby bottle guzzling and can help to mitigate nipple confusion and or preference.

 Did you know?

 If you are using both breastmilk (expressed) and formula within the same feed, it’s best not to mix them in the same bottle?
 This will keep you from wasting precious “liquid gold” if baby doesn’t finish.
 Feed baby breastmilk first, followed by the formula.
 And never, ever save formula from a feeding!
 This is a breeding ground for bacteria.
 Can you say gross?

-Some nipples (and angled bottles) can cause formula to flow too fast, which can cause baby to gag.
-The reverse is also true: some nipples can cause formula to flow too slowly, which can make her suck too hard, and take in excess air.
+Some nipples (and angled bottles) can cause the formula to flow too fast, causing baby to gag.
+The reverse is also true: some nipples can cause the formula to flow too slowly, making her suck too hard and take in excess air.
 Don’t be afraid to try different options.
-It’s advisable to wait to stock up on a specific brand of bottles until after you have determined what baby likes — otherwise you run the risk of wasting money.
-And now that you have littles, you really don’t want to do THAT.
+It’s advisable to wait to stock up on a specific brand of bottles until after determining what baby likes — otherwise, you run the risk of wasting money.
+And now that you have littles, you don’t want to do THAT.

 Have we missed anything?
 Got any tips and tricks for transitioning baby from breast to bottle?
 We’d love to hear!
 We wish you all the best of luck!
 Parenting is hard, but feeding baby shouldn’t have to be. xoxo